Data privacy FAQs

 What is 'personal data'?

-Personal data is any information relating to you as an individual, that can be used to identify you either directly or indirectly, through certain factors.
+Personal data is any information relating to you as an individual that can be used to identify you either directly or indirectly, through certain factors.
 Personal data can be anything from your name, address, photo, email address, bank details, social media posts, IP address and more.

 How does Paystack keep my data secure?

+Paystack uses a combination of administrative, technical and organisational measures to ensure your data is kept secure.
+Employees have a duty of confidentiality and are only granted access to data on a need-to-know basis, strictly in line with their role.
 Technical measures to protect personal data include network security, endpoint protection, the use of VPNs, access control mechanisms, firewalls and more.
 Many of these measures have been reviewed by independent third-party auditors and found to meet industry standards, which led to the following certifications: PCI-DSS Level 1 v 4.0, ISO 27001:2022, and ISO 27701:2019.
+For more information on our security practices, please visit https://paystack.com/security.

 Where does Paystack keep my personal data?